Restless reachability problems in temporal graphs: Experiments

 \subsection{Case study: comparing immunization strategies}

 Our final set of experiments studies the change in restless reachability in the presence of a set of barrier vertices $S' \subseteq V$ called \emph{separators}, which must not be included in the restless path.
 In an epidemic model, the separators can be viewed as a subset of the population, all immune and/or vaccinated.
-It is known that finding a set of temporal separators with minimum size, which destroy all the restless paths between any two vertices, is $\sum_2^P$-hard~\cite{CasteigtsHMZ2019}.
-A promising heuristic to finding a minimum set of separators is choosing the vertices with high temporal-betweenness centrality.
-Unfortunately, computing the betweenness centrality in temporal graphs is intractable~\cite{buss2020algorithmic}.
+It is known that finding a set of temporal separators with minimum size, which destroy all the restless paths between any two vertices, is $\sum_2^P$-hard~\cite{molter2022thecomplexity}[Theorem~7].

 The experiments performed in this case study are to evaluate the effectiveness of our algorithm to answer queries for finding an effective immunization strategy in an epidemic model where the disease propagation is via a restless path.
 To demonstrate this we use two heuristics for finding separators: ($i$) choose vertices at random and ($ii$) choose vertices with maximum temporal degree.
 Note that these immunization strategies are simple and without theoretical guarantees.
 Towards this end, we would like to investigate effective approximation or heuristic schemes to find temporal separators, which reduce the fraction of vertices reachable from a given source vertex via a restless path in future work.